 The path of moving prospects to customers is paved with trust.
 That means you need to figure out how to move those prospects into a relationship with you.

-At this stage of the game a multi-tiered path is a good idea.
+At this stage of the game, a multi-tiered path is a good idea.
 For example, you move your prospect to join you on a social network.
-Next, you begin to get them engaged through questions and surveys.
-Offer a free download or webinar.
+Next, you begin to engage him or her through questions and surveys.
+Offer a free download or a webinar.
 Then recommend the transaction.

 Step #5: Track the lifetime value of a relationship

-Finally, you need to be thinking about the life time value of your social networks.
-You are probably familiar with customer lifetime value (CLV), which is the amount of money a company expects to make from one customer during their time of their relationship.
-In the same way, when used effectively, CLV can lead to improved decision making and increased profitability when it comes to social media.
+Finally, you need to be thinking about the lifetime value of your social networks.
+You are probably familiar with customer lifetime value (CLV), which is the amount of money a company expects to make from one customer during the time of their relationship.
+In the same way, when used effectively, CLV can lead to improved decision-making and increased profitability when it comes to social media.

 In fact, CLV is an important tool that can satisfy executives’ desire for social media accountability, which is something KISSmetrics can do.
 Besides, a plan without measurable markers is worthless.
 How are you going to know if you are winning or losing?

 Social media is here to stay.
-And how we think about it is still changing… and will for years to come.
-But smart marketers are learning to treat it like every traditional marketing tool, which means they set goals and measure the success of those goals.
-So you should to.
+And how we think about it is still changing and will continue to for years to come.
+But smart marketers are learning to treat it like every other traditional marketing tool, which means they set goals and measure the success of those goals.
+So should you.

 What other goals should marketers be setting to measure the success of social media?